bigdatagenomics/adam/README.md

   count_contig_kmers : Counts the k-mers/q-mers from a read dataset.
-           transform : Convert SAM/BAM to ADAM format and optionally perform read pre-processing transformations adam2fastq : Convert BAM to FASTQ files plugin : Executes an ADAMPlugin
-             flatten : Convert a ADAM format file to a version with a flattened schema, suitable for querying with tools like Impala
+           transform : Convert SAM/BAM to ADAM format and optionally perform read pre-processing transformations adam2fastq : Convert BAM to FASTQ files flatten : Convert a ADAM format file to a version with a flattened schema, suitable for querying with tools like Impala mergeShards : Merges the shards of a file

 CONVERSION OPERATIONS
-            vcf2adam : Convert a VCF file to the corresponding ADAM format anno2adam : Convert a annotation file (in VCF format) to the corresponding ADAM format adam2vcf : Convert an ADAM variant to the VCF ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. adam2fasta : Convert ADAM nucleotide contig fragments to FASTA files features2adam : Convert a file with sequence features into corresponding ADAM format wigfix2bed : Locally convert a wigFix file to BED format fragments2reads : Convert alignment records into fragment records. reads2fragments : Convert alignment records into fragment records.
+            vcf2adam : Convert a VCF file to the corresponding ADAM format adam2vcf : Convert an ADAM variant to the VCF ADAM format anno2adam : Convert a annotation file (in VCF format) to the corresponding ADAM format fasta2adam : Converts a text FASTA sequence file into an ADAMNucleotideContig Parquet file which represents assembled sequences. adam2fasta : Convert ADAM nucleotide contig fragments to FASTA files transformFeatures : Convert a file with sequence features into corresponding ADAM format and vice versa wigfix2bed : Locally convert a wigFix file to BED format fragments2reads : Convert alignment records into fragment records. reads2fragments : Convert alignment records into fragment records. reads2coverage : Calculate the coverage from a given ADAM file

 PRINT
-               print : Print an ADAM formatted file print_genes : Load a GTF file containing gene annotations and print the corresponding gene models flagstat : Print statistics on reads in an ADAM file (similar to samtools flagstat) print_tags : Prints the values and counts of all tags in a set of records listdict : Print the contents of an ADAM sequence dictionary allelecount : Calculate Allele frequencies
+               print : Print an ADAM formatted file flagstat : Print statistics on reads in an ADAM file (similar to samtools flagstat) listdict : Print the contents of an ADAM sequence dictionary allelecount : Calculate Allele frequencies
                 view : View certain reads from an alignment-record file.